iAmPedestrian/choria-windows-build/README.md

 # choria-windows-build

-For anyone who can't use Docker to create the Windows Choria binary and MSI.
-Choria maintainer doesn't provide the Windows binaries and MSIs for any new version, so I've created the PowerShell script that doesn't use Docker and Ruby/Rake to build the binary.
+For anyone who can't use Docker to create the Windows [Choria Orchestrator](https://github.com/choria-io/go-choria) binary and MSI.
+Choria creator doesn't provide the Windows binaries and MSIs for any new version, so I've created the PowerShell script that doesn't use Docker and Ruby/Rake to build the binary.

 ## Prerequisites